DSU-Digital-Sound-Design/f-24-dad-310-sound-design-for-film/content/schedule.md

 ## Tuesday

+- Make sure when I assign a reading that you are commenting three times on Perusall and submitting something to the dropbox so I can grade it.
+- Listen to your Foley work
 - More _A Quiet Place_ Foley redesign

 > Read: SDFF Chapter 3 - Setting: Ambience, Immersion, and Sense of Place